Home » Mexico » Monterrey Safety 2023: How Safe is Monterrey for Travel?

 • Ignore catcallers

-• Public transportation is a hotspot for robberies, so keep your valuables close to you
+• Public transportation is a hotspot for thieves, so keep your valuables close to you

 • Be in contact with a friend or family member about your whereabouts